Skip to contents

 • ce.supersector - Supersector classifications

 These datasets are joined together to provide context and labels for the employment statistics.
-The function uses the `fread_bls()` helper function to download and read the BLS data files with robust error handling and diagnostic reporting.
+The function uses the enhanced `download_bls_files()` helper function for robust downloads with diagnostic reporting.

 Note